 Knowing the points of sail on a sailboat is important in terms of being knowledgeable about how your sailboat generates wind power while also being able to properly communicate with your crew.
 It’s also important to understand the difference between upwind sailing and downwind sailing.
 There’s a lot of sailing terminology to hash out here as well, so let’s dive into all the different points of sail and learn what they all really mean.

 Points of Sail

 A point of sail is the direction of a sailboat’s journey while taking into consideration the direction of the true wind as opposed to apparent wind.
-The difference between true wind and apparent wind is that true wind the wind that’s felt by something or someone in one place (like on land) while the apparent wind is the wind felt when on the move (like on a sailboat).
+The difference between true wind and apparent wind is that true wind is the wind that’s felt by something or someone in one place (like on land) while apparent wind is the wind felt when on the move (like on a sailboat).